Improving health care in Ontario

-We are building a connected health care system to improve the patient and caregiver experience and strengthen local services.
+We are building a connected health care system to improve the patient, family and caregiver experience and strengthen local services.
 These changes will make it easier for you to navigate the health care system and transition between health care providers and places where you receive care, making sure that you don’t feel lost or unsupported.

 What it means for you

 As we improve our public health care system to provide better connected care, we are putting your needs as a patient front and centre.
 The new system is being designed to ensure patients receive the best care — no matter when and where they need it.